fsprojects/fantomas/FormattingConventions.md

               reversed.CompareTo (rev s2) }
 ```
 Bodies of modules, classes, interfaces, and structures delimited by `begin...end`, `{...}`, `class...end`, or `interface...end`.
-This allows for a style in which the opening keyword of a type definition can be on the same line as the type name without forcing the whole body to be indented farther than the opening keyword.
+This allows for a style in which the opening keyword of a type definition can be on the same line as the type name without forcing the whole body to be indented further than the opening keyword.
 ```fsharp
 type IMyInterface = interface
     abstract Function1 : int -> int
 end
 ```

-#### Whitespaces ####
+### Whitespaces

 Avoid extraneous whitespace in the following situations: